-For this reason, the stakeholder who is deemed to be responsible for blocked sewer drains depends on factors such as where pipes are located, who owns the land under which they run, and which properties they serve.
+The responsibility for blocked sewer drains depends on various factors, including the location of the pipes, land ownership, and the properties they serve.
 Thankfully, regulations enacted in 2011 made it much easier to ascertain who is responsible for which part of the drains.
 Homeowners are responsible only for private drains within their property boundaries, and not for shared or public sewers.

 If you become aware that a sewer drain servicing your property is blocked, you should contact your WaSC and report the blockage.
 This applies even in cases where you are unsure whether the blockage is within the private drain that is your responsibility, or within the public sewer or lateral drain.
 The WaSC will be able to survey the sewers and drains to determine the source of the problem, and advise you of whether or not it is your responsibility to remove the blockage.